Maccabiah Games: Editions of World Maccabiah

 The following is an overview of the Games:

 Summer Maccabiah

 Winter Maccabiah

 Prior to World War II there was an attempt to organize a winter Maccabiah.
 Due to the relatively warm temperatures in Palestine, the winter Maccabiot were organized in European nations.
 The 1st Winter Maccabiah was held in Zakopane, Poland, February 2 to 5, 1933.
 The games were met with great opposition; the Gazeta Warszawska newspaper encouraged Polish youth to intervene during the games to prevent the "Jewification of Polish winter sports venues".

-A second attempt at the winter games was relatively more successful.
+A second attempt at the winter games was relatively successful.
 The 2nd Winter Maccabiah took place February 18 to 22, 1936, in Banská Bystrica (then Czechoslovakia).
-In the games, 2,000 athletes from 12 nations participated.
-This was the last time a winter Maccabiah was ever held, and the only two Maccabiot to not take place in the Land of Israel; although Maccabi still runs smaller regional winter games to date.
+At the games, 2,000 athletes from 12 nations participated.

+For 85 years, these were the only winter Maccabiah games to be held and the only two Maccabiot that did not take place in the Land of Israel.
+During these years, the Maccabi did run smaller regional winter games.
+Then, the 3rd Winter Maccabiah took place from January 1 to 9, 2023, in Ruhpolding, Germany.
+At the games, 400 athletes from 20 nations participated.